 De-escalate.
 De-escalating the situation means helping to restore the calm.
 This is an important step because kids and teens are overwhelmed when upset and not thinking clearly.
-You can de-escalate by using a calming voice, giving the student space, using planned ignoring, or changing the subject to something positive.
+You can de-escalate by using a calming voice, giving the student space, co-regulating with a calming strategy, or changing the subject to something positive.
 Find what works for your learner.

 Acknowledge feelings.
 It’s important to let kids know that you acknowledge their feelings.
 You might say, “I can tell you’re angry about that.
 I would feel angry, too.”
 Then, just listen.
 Hear kids out.

 Problem-solve.
 When the student is calm, problem-solve together.
 You might say, “I noticed group work was really tough for you earlier today.
 What was going on?
 How could we work on that together?”
 Remember to stay open-minded and flexible.
 Again, most importantly, listen to the student.
 Come up with a plan for next time together.